When the title of a work is chosen by the publisher or someone else who is not the author

 - Philip K. Dick is an odd case; for the most part, the titles of his stories remained untouched, but the names were often changed when they were adapted; for example, the short story "We Can Remember It For You Wholesale" became the film Total Recall, while "Do Androids Dream of Electric Sheep?" became Blade Runner.
 He admitted, though, that even he didn't think the original titles were very good.

 - The first Repairman Jack novel by F. Paul Wilson was called The Tomb by the publisher who wanted people to think it was a sequel to his earlier horror book, The Keep.
 No actual tomb appears in the story.
-(Ironically, Wilson later decided to link the two books in a series.)
+(Ironically, Wilson later decided to retrospectively link the two books as sharing a continuity.)

-- Stephen King's The Shining should have been The Shine, but the publisher told him that "shine" was also a slang term for a Negro ("shoe shine boy"), and that, since a minor character in the book was an African American, it could have had some Unfortunate Implications.
+- Stephen King's The Shining should have been The Shine, but the publisher told him that "shine" was also a slang term for a Negro ("shoe shine boy"), and that, since a moderately important secondary character in the book was an African American, it could have had some Unfortunate Implications.

 - Stephenie Meyer's original name for Twilight was Forks.
 Her agent made her change it, and most people would probably agree with her that Forks is not a great name for a paranormal romance.